 That’s good advice.
-But even if you rely on pharmaceutical drugs, there are a variety of natural, holistic, and complementary ways to treat your RA.
+But even if you rely on pharmaceutical drugs, there are a variety of natural, holistic, and complementary ways to help treat your RA.
 I’m very aware of these holistic methods because I use many of them myself.

 Here are my personal top 10 favorite natural ways to combat RA symptoms and live a healthful lifestyle of wellness, even while I cope with RA.

 I find lavender works well for relaxation.
 Peppermint and eucalyptus help me with pain relief.
 I’ve tried garlic oil because it’s thought to have

 Typically, I use oils topically and aromatically for my own needs.
 Topically, they often help with pain.
 Aromatically, they help relax me and improve my mood.

-During a session, you float atop warm, high-density saltwater, in a pitch-black, darkened, and soundproof “pod.”
-The idea is that it relaxes the mind and body, releases muscle tension, and takes pressure off of the joints.
+During a session, you float atop warm, high density salt water in a pitch-black and soundproof “pod.”
+The idea is that it relaxes the mind and body, releases muscle tension, and takes pressure off the joints.

-I can only say good things about it.
-My husband — who is a personal trainer and American Ninja Warrior competitor! — just went last week and is also a fan.
-Many people on my Arthritis Ashley online community have also commented on the benefits of floating.
+I can say only good things about it.
+My husband — who’s a personal trainer and American Ninja Warrior competitor — just went last week and is also a fan.
+Many people in my Arthritis Ashley online community have also commented on the benefits of floating.

 During a cryotherapy session, you step into a cryosauna tank that’s filled with liquid nitrogen.
-Your body is exposed to temperatures of below –200ºF (–128ºC).
-(Yes, you read that correctly!)
+Your body is exposed to temperatures below –200ºF (–128.9ºC) — yes, you read that correctly!
 You’re mostly nude, save for undergarments, socks, mitts, and gloves.

-The idea behind cryotherapy is to put your body into “repair” mode as part of your natural flight-or-fight process.
+The idea behind cryotherapy is to put your body into “repair” mode as part of your natural fight-or-flight process.
 You’ve probably heard you should ice a swollen joint or an injury.

 To me, cryotherapy was far more pleasant than an ice bath would be — and I liked it better than our cold Pittsburgh winters!
-I don’t know how much it worked, but I definitely left feeling refreshed and invigorated, like I could conquer the world!
+I don’t know how much it worked, but I definitely left feeling refreshed and invigorated, like I could conquer the world.